Search

 increase in m/z upon complex formation

-So, under native MS conditions, charge increases much slower than protein/complex mass and thus m/z values increase rapidly.
+So, under native MS conditions, charge increases much slower than protein or protein complex mass and thus m/z values increase rapidly.
 Also, here the theory helps us to understand that as under native conditions not the chain ejection model applies but the charge retention model or CRM (see literature above for this).
 This is the reason why for the analysis of noncovalent protein complexes we need large quadrupoles!

 As mentioned before, the desolvation of large molecules is a critical factor for achieving a decent mass spectral signal.
 The pressure in the source region is one factor to achieve this, the conditions in the collision cell is another one.
 The following example shows the spectrum of the 800 kDa 14mer complex GroEL.
 At low collision energy (10V) a broad, unresolved peak is observed.
 When the collision energy is increased to 100V, still the intact complex is observed (native complexes in MS can handle a lot of collision energy as they can easily dissipate it over the molecule without fragmentation!) but now we see peaks for different charge states and much sharper peaks!
 When we compare the m/z values and assume they are of identical charge, we observe a mass difference of around 110 Da at 68 charges.
 This compares to a mass difference of approximately 7.500 Da which mainly consist out of solvent molecules, for water this would correspond to more than 400 water molecules we get rid of!
 As this “solvation shell” is not homgeneous, this also explains the broad peak as inconsistent numbers of solvent molecules lead to different masses for each protein complex and consequently to broad peaks in the mass spectrum.